 Papers, Document Studies, and Articles

-The following papers, document-based studies reflect study programs I have attended and/or regional history I have explored during my career.
-Most recently, I had an article published in the Autumn Edition (September 2021) of the Wisconsin Magazine of History that focuses on the complex relationship between Jacob Spaulding and the Indigenous people of the Black River Valley.
-In addition, David O’Connor and I recently co-authored an article for the Houghton-Mifflin-Harcourt “Shaped” Blog on infusing multiple narratives into our history classrooms.
+The following papers and articles reflect study programs I have attended and/or regional history I have explored during my career.
+Two recent articles illustrate special interests of mine.
+First, “Spaulding’s Funeral” from the Autumn Edition of the Wisconsin Magazine of History (2021) focuses on the complex relationship between Jacob Spaulding, founder of Black River Falls, and the Indigenous people of the Black River Valley in west central Wisconsin.
+And second, “Infusing Multiple Narratives In History Classrooms,” co-authored with David O’Connor, in the Houghton-Mifflin-Harcourt “Shaped” Blog (September 2021), explores changing teaching strategies related to American Indian studies.

 Pre-20th Century American History